Sujeet2898/Learning-Java/README.md

 5. Count vowels and consonants in a string
 6. All substrings
 7. Reverse String Word Wise
-8. Remove character
+8. Remove all the occurrences of a character from the string
+9. Character frequency in a String
-9. Reverse Each Word
+10. Reverse Each Word

 Part 6: Object Oriented Programming in Java
 1. Area of a Rectangle